Spitalskirche

 There were 115 eventful years in Innsbruck's history between the last Count of Andechs and the first Tyrolean sovereign from the House of Habsburg.
 For around 100 years after the last Count of Andechs, the Counts of Tyrol controlled the destiny of the province and thus to a large extent the city of Innsbruck.

-Meinhard II of Tyrol (1239 - 1295) was able to expand his territory with skilful politics and a little luck.
-From his ancestral castle in Meran, he managed to unite the patchwork of what is now Tyrol into a more unified whole.
-Meinhard relied on a modern administration.
+Meinhard's territory was economically and politically more contemporary than the prince-bishoprics.
+He relied on a modern administration.
 He was assisted by Florentine merchants and bankers, the most modern business consultants in Europe at the time.
-In order to create a certain degree of legal certainty, he had a codified land law drawn up.
-For the first time, all properties in Tyrol were standardised and collected in a land register.
+In order to create a certain degree of legal certainty for the estates, entrepreneurs and subjects, he had a codified land law drawn up.
+For the first time, all properties in Tyrol were standardised in a land register.
 Meinhard broke the episcopal minting sovereignty and had coins minted with the Tyrolean eagle as the coat of arms, following the Italian model.
 This curtailed the de facto power of the church.
-The bishops of Brixen and Trento were still landowners and landlords, but their fiefdoms were only formalised.
-In 1254, for the first time Land in the mountainsbut from the official Dominium Tirolisthe reign of Tyrol.
+Although the bishops of Brixen and Trento were still landowners and lords of the manor, their imperial fiefdoms only existed formally, as their connection to and dependence on the County of Tyrol were too close.
+Land in the mountainsbut from the official Dominium Tirolisthe reign of Tyrol.
 He found his final resting place in Stams Abbey, where Tyrol's winter sports elite are trained today.

 His daughter Margarethe of Tyrol-Görz (1318 - 1369) succeeded him as sovereign princess at the age of 17.
 The young woman thus became entangled in the maelstrom of the most powerful dynasties of her time: Habsburg, Wittelsbach and Luxembourg.
 She entered into a marriage with two of them, and at the end of her reign she was to bequeath the province of Tyrol, and with it the city of Innsbruck, to the third.